SleePracer/sleepracer.github.io/assets/md/future.md

 <div style="margin-top: 37px"></div>
-# Endurance events

-I love endurance events in old Gran Turismo games and would like to add something like that to Career Mode.
-In my opinion, one hour is the sweet spot endurance race length, but even half hour races would probably be both fun and challenging.

-<div style="margin-top: 37px"></div>
 # Rally events

 Since real rally events are run as time trials essentially, it would be cool to have something like that in Career Mode.